 What is telecommunications like in Iceland?

 Iceland is one of the most technologically advanced places on earth.
-There is fast and free WiFi at almost building we will go into, even in the most remote locations.
-So it is easy to stay connected through your phone’s WiFi if you don’t want to pay for international roaming fees.
+There is fast and free WiFi at almost every building we will go into, even in the most remote locations.
+It is easy to stay connected through your phone’s WiFi if you don’t want to pay for international roaming fees.
 Most U.S. carriers will give you an international roaming calling plan if you want to use your phone while traveling in Iceland.